Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter 2: Cooling Tower Parts and Functions

 Cooling tower parts may be further broken down into structural, mechanical, and electrical.
-Structural components are static equipment such as the basin, tower framework, fan deck, casing and louvers.
-Mechanical parts, on the other hand, are the rotating equipment: fans, driveshafts and speed reducers.
-Electrical parts consist of motors and its controls.
+Structural components are static equipment such as the basin, tower framework, fan deck, casing, and louvers.
+Mechanical parts, on the other hand, are the rotating equipment: fans, driveshafts, and speed reducers.
+Electrical parts consist of motors and their controls.

 Sometimes referred to as wet deck or surface, this increases the surface area of the cooling tower to allow optimum contact surface and contact time between the air and the water, while providing minimum restriction to airflow.